WanderingPenwing/Red-Gate/pages/tools.md

 [movie.penwing.org](https://movie.penwing.org)

-As a huge movie watcher, which I collect very legally, I had to make myself a collection.
+As a huge movie watcher, which I collect *very legally*, I had to make myself a collection.
 But why not share it with my friends ?
 So I use my server to host a [Jellyfin](https://jellyfin.org/) instance